cognoma/cognoma/CONTRIBUTING.md

  We'll use the [`cognoma/sandbox`](https://github.com/cognoma/sandbox) repository, which is designed for practicing this workflow, as an example.
 Finally, let's pretend your GitHub username is `username`.

-To create a pull request, you will first to make a change.
+To create a pull request, you will first need to make a change.
 Since you can't write directly to `cognoma/sandbox` or other Cognoma repositories, you'll need [to fork](https://help.github.com/articles/fork-a-repo/) `cognoma/sandbox` through the GitHub interface.
 Forking `cognoma/sandbox` will create `username/sandbox`, a personal copy of the `sandbox` repository on your GitHub.